 Ballina RSL Club Ltd Policies and Regulations

-The Ballina RSL Club Limited will adhere to the National Privacy Principles (NPPs) aim at ensuring the information the Club holds about people is managed responsibly.
-Adoption of NPPs also give people some control over the way information about them is handled by the Club.
+The Ballina RSL Club Limited will adhere to the Austrlian Privacy Principles (APPs) aim at ensuring the information the Club holds about people is managed responsibly.
+Adoption of APPs also give people some control over the way information about them is handled by the Club.
 We will only record your e-mail address if you provide that information on your membership application form.
 The Club will not disclose this information to outside organisations.
-All personal information collected by the Ballina RSL Club Limited is protected by the Privacy Act 1988.
+All personal information collected by the Ballina RSL Club Limited is protected by the Privacy Act 1988 and the Privacy Amendment (Enhancing Privacy Protection) Act 2012.
 Your personal information will only be used for the purposes for which you have provided it.
 We will not use your personal information for any other purpose, and will not disclose it, except where authorised by you, required by law or with your consent.
-Employees of the Ballina RSL Club Limited are subject to the Commonwealth Privacy Act 1998.
+Employees of the Ballina RSL Club Limited are subject to the Commonwealth Privacy Act 1998 and the Privacy Amendment (Enhancing Privacy Protection) Act 2012.
 This Act lays down strict privacy safeguards which the Club must observe in handling personal information.
-More information about the Privacy Act can be obtained from the Privacy Commissioners web site at www.privacy.gov.au
+More information about the Privacy Act can be obtained from the Australian Commissioners web site at www.oaic.gov.au

 NSW Smoke-free Environment Amendment Act 2004